Power Management on VMware Horizon Cloud on Microsoft Azure

 Author

-Rick Terlep is an End-User Computing (EUC) Senior Architect, EUC Technical Marketing, VMware.
+Rick Terlep is an End-User Computing (EUC) Staff Architect, EUC Technical Marketing, Broadcom.

 Contributors

-• Jerrid Cunniff is an End-User Computing (EUC) Product Line Manager, EUC Product Management, VMware
+• Jerrid Cunniff is an End-User Computing (EUC) Product Line Manager, EUC Product Management, Broadcom

-• Mukundan Sampath Kumar is a Senior Member of Technical Staff, Virtual Workspace R&D, VMware
+• Mukundan Sampath Kumar is a Senior Member of Technical Staff, Virtual Workspace R&D, Broadcom

-• Griff James is Staff Engineer, Virtual Workspace R&D, VMware
+• Griff James is Staff Engineer, Virtual Workspace R&D, Broadcom

 Feedback